Go back to normal view

 10.00 am The Tuesday Café in the narthex.
 Our café for people living with memory loss or dementia and their carers: Hot drinks, cakes, biscuits, music, memories, singing, stories, and more...

-10.00 – 11.30 am Parent & Baby Group The group will run until 20th July and will then have a break for the summer.
-All mums and/or dads with their babies are welcome.
+10.00 – 11.30 am Parent & Baby will meet from 7th September until 21st December with a break on 2nd November.
+All mums/or dads with their babies are welcome.
 For any information please contact Muriel 2551473 or Jean 2550198

 9.15 am Holy Communion Revd Gareth Jones